Vaigarai14/Vaigarai14/README.md

 # Hii  I'm Vaikarai 👋

  I am a Front-End Developer and passionate about web development.
-I excel in `HTML, CSS, JavaScript, React, and Redux`.
+I excel in `HTML, CSS, JavaScript, React ,Tailwindcss , and Redux`.
 Passionate about exploring `APIs and RESTful services`, I continuously seek to enhance my skills and contribute to innovative web development projects. <br>

 `Eager to collaborate with like-minded professionals and tackle new challenges in the dynamic world of web development.`

-## Favorite Tech

- 👩‍💻 Currently i enjoy working with React js, Tailwindcss, Redux and Api

 ## Skills